SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 #### Test the Build and Publish stage (build_CI)

-Please note as we are just running existing Powershell scripts later on, there is nothing to be compiled or processed.
+Please note as we are just running existing PowerShell scripts later on, there is nothing to be compiled or processed.
 Of course the build artefact containing the contents of the repository is important as it will be tagged as a release.

 1. Make sure the 'RELEASE' variable in the 'M365-environment-variables' group is set to '0' (don't forget to save!)
     | **RELEASE** = | 0 |